ryuichiueda/jrsj_color_figs/vol_40_no_2/README.md

-# jrsj_color_figs
+# Color Image of [JRSJ Mikami et al. 2022]

-appendix of our paper for Journal of the Robotics Society of Japan
+appendix of our paper for Journal of the Robotics Society of Japan: https://www.jstage.jst.go.jp/article/jrsj/40/2/40_40_143/_article/-char/ja

 ## Figure 1